jasonpaulwong/SwiftGameCenter/README.md

 SwiftGameCenter
 ===============

-This code is a complete working code of Game Center, as outlined in Ray Wenderlich's "Game Center Tutorial: How to Make a Simple Multiplayer Game with Sprite Kit" (Translation from Obejctive C to Swift).
+This code is a complete working implementation of Apple iOS's Game Center, as outlined in Ray Wenderlich's "Game Center Tutorial: How to Make a Simple Multiplayer Game with Sprite Kit".
+I translated the tutorial's Objective C implementation to Swift.

 For more assistance on incorporating the code into your own projects, visit his tutorial at: